kcprakash24/kcprakash24/README.md

 # Hey there! 👋 I’m K C Prakash

 I wrangle and train data for a living, building data science solutions - from data inception to deployment.
-Always tinkering, learning, and aiming to build something amazing! 🚀
+Always tinkering, learning, and aiming to build cool things! 🚀

 ## What I Do
 - **Explore Data**: Uncovering stories/insights from messy datasets.